deekshatcb/deekshathakur/_publications/2015-10-01-paper-title-number-3.md

 venue: 'Bioinformatics Advances'
 slidesurl: 'http://academicpages.github.io/files/slides3.pdf'
 paperurl: 'https://doi.org/10.1093/bioadv/vbae157'
-citation: 'Paras Verma, Deeksha Thakur, Shashi B Pandit, Exon Nomenclature and Classification of Transcripts database (ENACTdb): A resource for analyzing alternative splicing mediated proteome diversity, Bioinformatics Advances, 2024;, vbae157'
+citation: 'Verma P., Thakur D. & Pandit S.B.
+(2024).
+Exon Nomenclature and Classification of Transcripts database (ENACTdb): A resource for analyzing alternative splicing mediated proteome diversity.
+Bioinformatics Advances, 2024; vbae157'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.